eko3alpha/slim-cors-middleware/README.md

 ## Install

-I don't have a composer install package.
 Download this file into wherever you store your middlewares.
 You can choose to add a psr-4 entry in your composer.json file or include the file manually.

 ```php
 $app = new \Slim\App();

 $app->add(new Middleware\CorsMiddleware([
     'https://dev.domain1.com' => ['GET', 'POST'],
     'https://dev.domain2.com' => ['GET', 'POST'],